Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext				Display the line contain "root" and 3 lines after in /etc/passwd 17-hidethisword 			Display all lines except ones with "bin" in /etc/passwd 18-letteronly				Display only lines that start with letters in /etc/ssh/sshd_config
+16-whatsnext				Display the line contain "root" and 3 lines after in /etc/passwd 17-hidethisword 			Display all lines except ones with "bin" in /etc/passwd 18-letteronly				Display only lines that start with letters in /etc/ssh/sshd_config 19-AZ					Replace A and c to Z and e respectively